 Hunter starts at 1.49 lakh and ends at 1.68 lakh and on the other hand,

-Meteor's price at 2.05 lakh and the top end cost 2.21 lakh.
-These are the ex showroom prices of these motorcycle and you can see the difference between them.
+Meteor's price at 2.05 lakh and the top-end cost is 2.21 lakh.
+These are the ex-showroom prices of these motorcycles and you can see the difference between them.

 Talking about their engines......

-Another interesting fact about these bikes is that hey are powered by the same engine and the fact is that the both the bikes churns out exact same amount of power and torque as well.
+Another interesting fact about these bikes is that they are powered by the same engine and the fact is that both the bikes churn out the same amount of power and torque.

-Hunter- 349cc single cylinder air cooled engine with 72mm of bore & 85.8mm of stroke thus the compression ratio is 9.5:1.
-It comes with 5 speed manual transmission, chain drive, fuel injection and BS6 emission compliant.
+Hunter- 349cc single-cylinder air cooled engine with 72mm of bore & 85.8mm of stroke thus the compression ratio is 9.5:1.
+It comes with 5 speed manual transmission, chain drive, fuel injection and is BS6 emission compliant.

 - 20.2bhp of power at 6100rpm